nextbreakpoint/flink-k8s-toolbox/README.md

 At the core of the toolbox there is a Kubernetes operator.

-In a nutshell, the operator detects changes to custom resources and applies modifications to some other resources or, it controls instances of Apache Flink via the Flink Monitoring REST API in order to converge to the desired status.
+In a nutshell, the operator detects changes in custom resources and it applies modifications to other resources in order to converge to the desired status.
+The operator makes use of the Flink Monitoring REST API to control jobs and observe the status of the cluster.

-Currently, the operator support 3 custom resources: FlinkDeployment, FlinkCluster and FlinkJob.
+The operator support the following custom resources: FlinkDeployment, FlinkCluster and FlinkJob.

-The FlinkDeployment resource can be used to define a FlinkCluster with multiple FlinkJobs in a single resource.
-The FlinkDeployment is convenient to use but, it is not required.
-FlinkCluster and FlinkJob can be created separately.
+FlinkDeployment represents the configuration of a cluster and an optional list of jobs.

+FlinkCluster represents a cluster, it contains the configuration and the status of the cluster.

+FlinkCluster represents a job, it contains the configuration and the status of the job.

+The deployment resource is convenient for defining a cluster with multiple jobs in a single resource, however, clusters and jobs can be created independently.
+A job can only be executed when there is a cluster for executing the job.
+A job is associated to a cluster using the name of the cluster.
-The only requirement is that the name of the FlinkJob resource must start with the name of the corresponding FlinkCluster resource followed by - and the job name, like clustername-jobname.
+The requirement is that the name of the FlinkJob must start with the name of the corresponding FlinkCluster followed by the job name, like clustername-jobname.

-The operator can be installed in a separate namespace from the one where Flink is executed, provided the correct permissions.
+The operator can be installed in a separate namespace from the one where Flink is executed.

-The operator detects changes in the primary resources, which are the custom resources, and eventually it creates or deletes one or more secondary resources, such as Pods, Services and BatchJob.
+The operator detects changes in the custom resources, or primary resources, created in the given namespace, and eventually it creates, updates or deletes one or more secondary resources, such as Pods, Services and Jobs.

 The operator persists its status in the custom resources, and the status can be inspected with kubectl or directly with flinkctl.

-The operator can perform several tasks automatically, such as creating savepoints when a job is restarted or recreating the cluster when the specification changed, which make easier to operate Flink on Kubernetes.

 The operator creates and manages a separate supervisor process for each cluster.
 The supervisor is responsible to reconcile the status of the cluster and its jobs.
 Jobs can be added or removed to an existing cluster either updating a deployment resource or directly creating or deleting new job resources.

+The operator can perform several tasks automatically, such as creating savepoints when a job is restarted or restarting the cluster when the specification changed, which make easier to operate Flink on Kubernetes.

 Here is the picture showing the dependencies between primary and secondary resources: